VlrRbn/DevOps/README.md

-# 📌 DevOps Learning Journey / Путь обучения DevOps
+# 📌 DevOps Learning Journey

-**RU:** Мой путь в DevOps с нуля до первой работы — ежедневные конспекты, практики и мини‑проекты.
-**EN:** My journey in DevOps from scratch to first job — daily notes, labs, and mini‑projects.
+My journey in DevOps from scratch to first job — daily notes, labs, and mini‑projects.

 ---